-An artistic prodigy, Marcia Wendel sold her first painting at the age of 7 at the prestigious Norton Museum of Art in Palm Beach, FL.
+At the age of seven, Marcia Wendel sold her first painting at the prestigious Norton Museum of Art in Palm Beach, FL.
 There is no doubt that Marcia had an inherent penchant for the arts.
-She grew up surrounded by an extensive exposure to art and design.
+She grew up surrounded by extensive exposure to art and design.
 Her mother, Jane Wendel, was a highly regarded interior designer in Palm Beach with the majority of her clients listed in the Fortune 500.
 Over the years, they traveled to Europe meeting and designing furniture and accessories with Italian artisans.

 After college, Marcia became an artist for the Florida Natural History Museum painting panoramas for the permanent exhibits.
 The curators and scientists expected all the images that she painted to be exact... down to the last feather which appealed to her love of accuracy and detail.